AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/organize-data/assets/create-asset-rule.md

 1. From the ![Menu icon](images/menu-icon.png) icon, select **Visualization** > **Asset Explorer**.

-1. Use search and the metadata filters to find the assets you expect to be created.<!-- Writer's Note: Add a link to the "Filtering Assets in the Asset Explorer" topic. -->
+1. Use search and the metadata filters to find the assets you expect to be created.
+For information, see [Filter assets in the Asset Explorer](xref:FilterAssets)

 1. Verify that the assets in your preview have been created.
     ![Asset review](images/asset-view.png)